fullen2018/mosquitto/readme.md

 Mosquitto with cluster
 =================

-Mosquitto with cluster implement a non-centralized cluster.
+In a mosquitto cluster, clients can subscribe to every node, and can also publish to every other node.
+The cluster will make sure that published messages are forwarded as needed.<br>
-The cluster is a full autonomy mosquitto cluster without any leader or key node, to make the system with a high availability.
+The cluster is full non-centralized, autonomy system without any leader or key node, to make the system with a high availablity.
+E.g., each node has a fault rate with 1%, then a non-centralized cluster with N nodes has a service availability which is 1-1%^N.<br>

 ## Usage